 A promising application of the random pulse method is the compressed sensing (CS) \cite{candes2008introduction, candes2011probabilistic} of sparse noise spectra.
-A noise spectrum, {approximated as a function on a discrete subset of $N$ points in the frequency domain (call this subset $G_N$),} is called $s$-sparse if it contains at most $s$ non-zero elements.
-As we show below, our method implements $O(s\log N)$ sets of random pulses to fully decompose the spectrum, ideally providing an exponential speedup compared to $O(N)$ sets of experiments required by the CPMG protocol.
+Let us approximate a noise spectrum by a function on a discrete set of $N$ ``grid points'' in the frequency domain (call this subset $G_N$).
+We say the noise spectrum is $s$-sparse if it is nonzero at (at most) $s$ points in $G_N$.
+As we show below, our method can use $O(s\log N)$ sets of random pulses to fully reconstruct an $s$-sparse spectrum, ideally providing an exponential speedup compared to $O(N)$ sets of experiments required by the CPMG protocol.